 In November 2006, CEP entered into a management services agreement with Constellation Energy Partners Management, LLC ("CEPM"), a subsidiary of Constellation, to provide certain management, technical and administrative services.
 These services include legal, accounting and finance, engineering and technical, risk management, information technology and tax services, as well as acquisition services related to opportunities to acquire oil and natural gas reserves and related midstream assets.
 CEPM and its affiliates do not have any obligation to provide acquisition services or other services under the management services agreement, provided that CEPM may receive added compensation for providing CEP with services as a result of the management incentive interests it holds in CEP.
 Each quarter, CEPM charges CEP an amount for services provided to CEP.
 This amount is agreed to annually and includes a portion of the compensation paid by CEPM and its affiliates to personnel who spend time on CEP's business and affairs.
-The allocation of compensation expense for the chief executive officer, chief financial officer and chief accounting officer is fixed by agreement between the parties.
+The allocation of compensation expense for the chief executive officer, chief financial officer and chief accounting officer is fixed by agreement between the parties for 2008.
 The allocation of compensation expense for other personnel of CEPM and its affiliates is determined based on the percentage of time spent by such personnel on CEP's business and affairs.
 The conflicts committee of the Company's board of managers reviews at least annually the services to be provided by CEPM and the costs to be charged to CEP under the management services agreement and reviews the cost allocation quarterly.
-The conflicts committee also determines if the amounts to be paid by the Company for the services to be performed are fair to and in the best interests of the Company.
-During the year, the cost allocation may be adjusted upwards to reflect additional services provided by CEPM and its affiliates or downwards to reflect the transition of services to CEP employees.
-These costs totaled approximately \$1.1 million and \$0.7 millio
+The conflicts committee also determines if the amounts to be paid by the Company for the services provided by CEPM and its affiliates or downwards to reflect the transition of services to CEP employees.
+These costs totaled approximately \$1.9 million and \$1.0 million for the nine months ended September 30, 2008 and 2007, respectively.
+The costs charged to CEP under the management services agreement may be greater or

-CEP had a payable to CEPM of \$0.7 million and \$0.4 million and to CCG of \$0.2 million and \$2.4 million as of June 30, 2008 and December 31, 2007, respectively.
+CEP had a payable to CEPM of \$0.7 million and \$0.4 million and to CCG of \$0.2 million and \$2.4 million as of September 30, 2008 and December 31, 2007, respectively.
 This payable balance is included in current liabilities in the accompanying balance sheets.
+In July 2008, CEPM agreed to waive payment in cash of its third quarter 2008 fees to be billed to the Company in an amount equal to one-half of the Company's incurred fees and expenses in connection with the Torch arbitration, up to a maximum of \$0.6 million.
+Constellation has also agreed to waive payment in cash of its third quarter 2008 fees of \$0.25 million in costs associated with the retention of a strategic advisor.
+CEP expects to record the waiving of these fees as an equity contribution in the fourth quarter of 2008.